VijayVPatil/GoLangWithVijay/Day 02- Variables,Types,Constant/theory.md

 ### Short Assignment operator (Type Inference):

-Inside a function (even the main function), the := short assignment statement can be used in place of a var declaration.
+1. Inside a function (even the main function), the := short assignment statement can be used in place of a var declaration.
 The :=    operator infers the type of the new variable based on the value.
-So we were declaring variables as
+2. So we were declaring variables as

 ```
 var empty string
 ```

-now with short assignment operator
+3. now with short assignment operator

 empty:="" ….
 This is how short assignment operator is used

+4. The := syntax is shorthand for declaring and initializing a variable can be used only inside functions

 #### Crucial Note : When to use Var Keyword and Short Hand Declaration operator?

-1. If we want zero value declaration or or just declare the variable and assigned the value in future , use the keyword var

-Variables declared without an explicit initial value are given their zero value.
+1. If we want zero value declaration or or just declare the variable and assigned the value in future , use the keyword var Variables declared without an explicit initial value are given their zero value.

 The zero value is:

 0 for numeric types,
 false for the boolean type, and
 "" (the empty string) for strings.

 2. When variables are to be declared and initialized at same time, use the short variable declaration operator.

 ### Another way to declare the variable:

 A dynamic type variable declaration requires the compiler to interpret the type of the variable based on the value passed to it.
 The  compiler does not require a variable to have type statically as a necessary requirement.

 ```
 //Declaring a variable of int type using short hand declaration